-- the reclassification of the balances of all common and preferred members' interests to common stock; - the reclassification of an executive officer's profits interest award from other non-current liabilities to common stock; - the exchange of our VAR grants into options to purchase shares of our common stock; - the recognition of deferred tax assets and liabilities at an assumed combined federal, state and city income tax rate of %; - the distributions to be made to members prior to the Reorganization; - · the balance sheet adjustments associated with the vesting of equity awards; and - a provision for income taxes as a corporation at an assumed combined federal, state and city income tax rate of % of our pre-tax net income.
+- the reclassification of the balances of all common and preferred members' interests to common stock; - the reclassification of an executive officer's profits interest award from other non-current liabilities to common stock; - the exchange of our VAR grants into options to purchase shares of our common stock; - the recognition of deferred tax assets and liabilities at an assumed combined federal, state and city income tax rate of %; - the distributions to be made to members prior to the Reorganization; - the recognition of a compensation expense associated with the vesting of equity awards; and - a provision for income taxes as a corporation at an assumed combined federal, state and city income tax rate of % of our pre-tax net income.
 The actual combined tax rate will depend on many factors and may be higher or lower than this assumed rate.

-The pro forma adjustments above are based upon available information and certain assumptions that management believes are reasonable, factually supportable, directly attributable to either the Reorganization or this offering, and, in connection with pro forma adjustments related to the statement of operations, expected to have a continuing impact on our results of operations.
-Adjustments that are based on fair value of the shares are calculated using the assumed initial public offering price of per share (the midpoint of the price range set forth on the cover of this prospectus).
+The pro forma adjustments above are based upon available information and certain assumptions that management believes are reasonable and factually supportable.
+Adjustments that are based on fair value of the shares are calculated using the assumed initial public offering price of \$ per share (the midpoint of the price range set forth on the cover of this prospectus).